mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 response time and performance.
 Longer sessions are less affected by a high `max_slave_connections` as the relative cost of opening a connection is lower.

+#### Behavior of `max_slave_connections=0`

+When readwritesplit is configured with `max_slave_connections=0`, readwritesplit will behave slightly differently in that it will route all reads to the current master server.
+This is a convenient way to force all of the traffic to go to a single node while still being able to leverage the replay and reconnection features of readwritesplit.

+In this mode, the behavior of `master_failure_mode=fail_on_write` also changes slightly.
+If the current `Master` server fails and a read is done when there's no other `Master` server available, the connection will be closed.
+This is done to prevent an extra slave connection from being opened that would not be closed if a new `Master` server would arrive.

 ### `slave_connections`

 - **Type**: integer